mbuczko/revolt/README.md

 Let's talk about task arguments now.

-Having tasks configured doesn't mean they are sealed and we can't bend them to our needs any more.
+Having tasks configured doesn't mean they are sealed and can't be extended in current REPL session any more.
 Let's look at the `sass` task as an example.
 Although it generates CSSes based on configured `:resources`, as all other tasks this one also accepts an argument which can be one of following types:

  - A keyword.
 This type of arguments is automatically handled by _revolt_.
 As for now only `:describe` responds - returns a human readable description of given task.